TKForgeron/OCPPM/README.md

         - Refer to the definition of "object graph"
         - Make easier and more readable the use of object perspective and event perspective.
     - [15/09] Update RO to be more specific.
 "Flattening" now always takes the definition given in Def.
 2.4, and negative implications due to the many-to-many relationships between EVENT and OBJECT (see Def.
 2.1, Figure 2) are reffered to as "aggregations" (on objects).
 Aggregations performed on objects to gain event features are exemplified by Example 5 (features from "Object-centric process predictive analytics" by Galanti et al. [2023]) and Objects-perspective features from "A Framework for Extracting and Encoding Features from Object-Centric Event Data" by Adams et al. (2022).
+    - [18/09] Extend example to explain limitations of aggregating on objects
 - 2 Theoretical Background
     - [17/08] Update Section 2.2.4, explaining how HeteroGNN combines data of varying dimensionality
     - [31/08] Update Section 2.2.3, increasing clarity about what a feature vector/node feature vector/node vector is